Top 10 Effect Damage Spells/Traps in Yu-Gi-Oh

 Despite its name, Fairy Wind has nothing to do with fairy-type monsters.
 Rather, its effect destroys all other face-up spells/traps, inflicting 300 damage to both players for each.
 This both removes opposing tricks and damages your opponent, but exercise caution, as you can inadvertently nuke your own field and life if you're not careful.

 Unlike several of today's entries, this card often works better in non-effect decks as a way to complement battle damage.
-Be sure to stock your build with monsters and singe-use spells/traps to prevent destroying your own cards.
+Be sure to stock your build with monsters and single-use spells/traps to prevent destroying your own cards.

 9. Wave-Motion Cannon

-This classic magic card can ends games if left unchecked.
+This classic card can end games if left unchecked.
 During either of your two main phases during your turn, you can send Wave-Motion Cannon to the graveyard to inflict 1000 damage for each of your standby phases that has passed since the card's arrival.
 With no cap to the total amount, Cannon can stick around as long as you need until it amasses enough power to wipe out your opponent in a single blow.

 Wave-Motion was brutal in the slower days of dueling, but with today's faster pace, it's admittedly harder to protect while it charges.
 Still, even if it falls before you can harness its ability, it'll at least take a spell/trap removal from your foe's arsenal.